 Plug it in

 Now you just have to make it happen.
 Add items to your calendar.
 Put reminders into your phone.
 Make reservations or book appointments.
 Let your friends know where to meet you, for what, and when.
 Notify your partner of the days/times you’ll be out or busy.
 Add it to your life so it is real and not just a list of wishes.
+No self care plan will work if you don’t implement it.

 Here is a small portion of my self care plan: